Preparing spin-squeezed states in Rydberg atom arrays via quantum optimal control: Variation of the number of steps ( M )

 The results presented in the main text were obtained using $M=30$ parameters for each of the three control fields ($x$, $z$ and $h$).
 Here, we explore the spin squeezing achievable with larger or smaller values of $M$.
 As previously, we focus on minimizing the Wineland parameter.
 Multiple parallel optimizations were performed from various initial conditions.

+In Fig.~\ref{fig:n8_paramsextra} we show the Wineland parameter for $N=8$ obtained at convergence of the optimization algorithm for \( M = 3 \) to \( M = 42 \).
+The number of parameters has a clear impact on the minimum value achieved: only for \( M \geq 24 \) does the algorithm reach values relatively close to the Wineland lower bound, \( 2/(2+N) \).
+However, further increasing the number of parameters does not significantly improve the minimum reachable value.
+Since the optimization complexity grows linearly with \( M \), it is not advantageous to choose very large values \( M \).

-The optimal pulse yielding the highest spin squeezing for $M=100$ is illustrated in Fig.~\ref{fig:n10_100params}, and the best pulse obtained for $M=3$ is shown in Fig.~\ref{fig:n10_3params}.
+For \( N=10 \) we observe a similar behavior.
+The optimal pulse yielding the highest spin squeezing for \( M=100 \) is shown in Fig.~\ref{fig:n10_100params}, while the best pulse obtained with \( M=3 \) is displayed in Fig.~\ref{fig:n10_3params}.

 For $M=100$, a slight improvement in squeezing is observed relative to $M=30$.
 However, optimization takes longer and convergence is more challenging due to the increased complexity of the parameter space, resulting in only about $62\%$ of optimization runs converging successfully.
 Conversely, using fewer parameters ($M=3$) significantly accelerates the optimization process.
 Moreover, the simpler parameter space ensures that all optimization runs converge successfully.
 Also, the relative simplicity of a small-$M$ pulse could make them appropriate for experimental tests.
 Nevertheless, the minimal Wineland parameter obtained with $M=3$ ($\xi_W^2=0.346$) remains substantially higher compared to the $M=30$ case ($\xi_W^2=0.206$).
 We also note that the optimal protocol duration with $M=3$ ($t_{\rm final}=2.41/J$) is shorter than the obtained with $M=100$ ($t_{\rm final}=7.41/J$).
-Note however that it would also be possible to get shorter pulses for $M=100$ by increasing the parameter $a_3$ in the cost function (Eq.~\ref{eq:G}).\\
+Note, however, that it would also be possible to get shorter pulses for $M=100$ by increasing the parameter $a_3$ in the cost function (Eq.~\ref{eq:G}).\\